FanatiQS/EcmaScript-WebSocketServer/README.md

 ## WebSocket subprotocols
 During the WebSocket handshake, the client and the server can agree on a specific subprotocol to use.
 This is not supported in this library and is currently not under consideration.
 If it is a feature you want, open an issue on Github.
 ## Payload length of 4 294 967 296 or longer
 The WebSocket protocol supports payload lengths up to 64 bit values.
-Unfortunately, javascript clamps its values to 32 bit when doing bit shifting, so the maximum length for payload in this library is 32 bit (4 294 967 296)
+Unfortunately, javascript clamps its values to 32 bit when doing bit shifting, so the maximum length for payload in this library is 32 bit (4 294 967 296).
+This feature is probably not going to be implemented, mainly because NodeJS crashed when trying to create a string of current max length and if successful, the memory for the string alone would be around 8GB since javascript stores its strings as UTF16.
 ## Ping frame payload
 Ping frames can currently not be created with a payload.
 This is mainly because I don't know how it would be used and for what.
 If it is a feature you want, open an issue on Github.